Eigt/mall-sim/README.md

-This is a simulation I made from scratch as an assignment.
+This is a non-interactive simulation I made from scratch as an assignment.
 It features a "mall" and "shoppers" trying to move around without bumping into obstacles or each other.
 It features heuristic pathing for each shopper.